Find out which menu item was selected from a custom menu in Google Sheets

 There is a lot of repetitive code here.
 We're defining a number of functions that simply call a common function.

-The question is is there a different way to do this?
+The question is: is there a different way to do this?
 The answer is … yes!
 There is a way to find out which menu item was selected in a custom menu with a lot less code.
-However, before explaining how to do that, it is important to say this is really only an issue if you have several menu items in your custom menu.
-If you have fewer than 5 menu items, it may be better to use the above simpler approach of creating separate functions for each menu item.
+However, before explaining how to do that, let me be upfront: this approach sacrifices some code clarity for maintainability, and it's really only worthwhile if you have a substantial number of menu items (think 10+ items) or specific use cases that I'll describe below.

 Prerequisites